USS McInerney: 1980s

 McInerneys mission was to provide multi-threat protection for military and merchant shipping, amphibious task forces and underway replenishment groups.
 During her first two years of service, McInerney was the U.S. Navy test platform for the LAMPS MK-III (SH-60B helicopter) anti-submarine warfare system and the Recovery Assist, Secure, and Traverse (RAST) system.
 To be able to accommodate the SH-60B, McInerney was the first Oliver Hazard Perry-class frigate to receive a lengthened stern.
 Her efforts during this period earned her a Meritorious Unit Commendation.
 In 1981, McInerney appears to have been part of Destroyer Squadron 8.

 McInerneys first major deployment to the Mediterranean Sea and Indian Ocean began in November 1982.
 During this deployment she embarked a LAMPS Mk-I (SH-2 Seasprite) helicopter detachment.
 McInerney made brief port visits to Tangiers, Morocco, and Catania, Sicily and supported the Multi-National Force in Beirut, Lebanon (earning her the Navy Expeditionary Medal).
-After transiting the Suez Canal, McInerney operated in the Indian Ocean and made port calls to Karachi, Pakistan, Columbo, Sri Lanka, and Mombasa, Kenya.
+After transiting the Suez Canal, McInerney operated in the Indian Ocean and made port calls to Columbo, Sri Lanka, and Mombasa, Kenya.
 She also crossed the equator en route to Diego Garcia.
 Following this deployment, McInerney operated in the Caribbean and visited Port Limon, Costa Rica and Tela, Honduras.
 She received the Coast Guard Meritorious Unit Citation with the Operational Distinguishing Device, for her efforts in law enforcement during this period.

 In October 1984, McInerney deployed again to the Middle East in the midst of the Iran/Iraq Tanker War.
 She had been fitted with the Phalanx CIWS and also carried a LAMPS Mk-I (SH-2 Seasprite) helicopter detachment.
 During this deployment she visited ports in Djibouti, United Arab Emirates, Saudi Arabia, Bahrain, Pakistan, and Palma, Spain.
 McInerney returned from this cruise in March 1985, and conducted law enforcement operations and other fleet exercises.
 In May 1986, USS McInerney began a 10-month-long overhaul (extended Selected Restricted Availability) in Boston, MA.
 During this yard period she received the AN/SQQ-89(V)2 Anti-Submarine Warfare Suite, fin stabilizers, and the Single Audio System.
 The RAST equipment was also reinstalled and made operational.

 In August 1988, McInerney was underway for her third deployment— this one to the Mediterranean.
 This deployment was highlighted by McInerney being awarded the COMSIXTHFLT "Hook 'Em" Award for excellence in Anti-Submarine Warfare and a Meritorious Unit Commendation.
 On the morning of 21 December, McInerney received a distress call from the cement tanker Jenneastar, southwest of Sardinia, Italy.
 The crew had abandoned the ship when she began to list 25 degrees to port and started taking on water in bad weather.
 Ten Polish crewman and two Ghanaian stowaways were rescued and transported to Naples, Italy.
 McInerney returned from the Mediterranean in February 1989, and departed for the Northern Atlantic in the spring of 1989.
 Anti-Submarine Warfare operations led McInerney above the Arctic Circle, and McInerney returned to Mayport in May 1989.